soukron/redfish-to-vsphere-proxy/README.md

 ### Logs

 The proxy logs all requests and responses to the console for debugging purposes.
+Not suitable for production environments.

 ## License